lcbean/comp423-course-notes/docs/tutorials/go-setup.md

 ## Step 1: Create a Local Directory and Initialize Git

-A. Start by opening your terminal
+A. Start by opening your local terminal or command prompt

 B. Create a new directory for your project by running the following lines of code:

 ```
 mkdir new-go-project
 cd new-go-project
 ```
 C. Initialize a git repository:
 ```